-OBJECTIVE 32.7: COMMERCIAL OVERLAY AREAS.
-Designate additional overlay zones on the Future Land Use Map to designate potential commercial land uses in Lehigh Acres.
+OBJECTIVE 1.8 32.7: LEHIGH ACRES COMMERCIAL USES OVERLAY AREAS: Designate additional overlay zones on the Future Land Use Map to designate establish potential commercial land uses in Lehigh Acres.
 The distinction in Policy 6.1.2(7) between the two major types of commercial uses does not apply in Lehigh Acres.
-(Added by Ordinance No. 98-09)

-POLICY 32.7.1: Commercial uses are permitted on lands in the Lehigh Commercial overlay.
-Land in the Lehigh Commercial overlay may also be used for schools, parks, and other public facilities; churches and synagogues; and residential uses that provide housing alternatives to the typical 1/4 to 1/2 acre subdivision lots.
+POLICY 1.8.1 32.7.1: Commercial uses are permitted on lands in the Lehigh Commercial overlay once commercial zoning has been approved in accordance with this plan.
+Land in the Lehigh Commercial overlay may also be used for schools, parks, and other public facilities; churches and synagogues; and, residential uses that provide housing alternatives to the typical 1/4 to 1/2 acre subdivision lots.
 Creation of new single-family lots smaller than one acre is not permitted due to the oversupply of standard subdivision lots.
 If cumulative new residential development takes place on more than 1% of this land per year, Lee County will take steps to provide additional commercial land in Lehigh Acres to offset the loss.
-Lee County will take steps to reduce any emerging surplus of commercial land in Lehigh Acres if cumulative new commercial development exceeds an average floorarea ratio of 1.0 (the ratio of interior floor space to total lot area).
+Lee County will take steps to reduce any emerging surplus of commercial land in Lehigh Acres if cumulative new commercial development exceeds an average floor-area ratio of 1.0 (the ratio of interior floor space to total lot area).